Dogwalker-kryt/Linux-Kernel-Module-Manager--KMM-/README.md

 ## License

-This project is open-source.
-Modify and extend as needed for your use case.
+This project is distributed under the [GPL-3.0 License](./LICENSE).

 ## Contributing